 Our Men’s Behaviour Change Program is accredited by NSW Attorney General and Justice department and holds membership with the NSW State Men’s Behaviour Change Network.

 The Engage to Change project is a pilot project, funded under the NSW Office Of Women through NSW Health for a three year period.
-The successful Mid North Coast tender was awarded to Kempsey Families Inc the lead agency in a consortia based application in partnership with Port Macquarie Hastings Domestic and Family Violence Specialist Service Inc and Warrina Domestic and Family Violence Specialist Services Limited in Coffs Harbour.
+The successful Mid North Coast tender was awarded to Kempsey Families Inc the lead agency in a consortia based application in partnership with Liberty Domestic and Family Violence Specialist Service Inc in Port Macquarie and Warrina Domestic and Family Violence Specialist Services Ltd in Coffs Harbour.

 The Engage to Change offers men 4 individual counselling appointments to assess his hopes and goals for participating.
 These meetings are designed to work with men to self-assess if they are committed / ready to work towards non-violence and self-responsibility.
 The ongoing aim of these meetings are to prepare a man to move into our 12 week group program with up to 11 other men who have decided they are ready to work towards change (non-violence).